When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 Next, if your loved one has difficulty getting on or off the toilet, a toilet seat riser can be an effective solution.

-Raising the toilet seat height increases overall mobility and allows anyone to use the toilet without fear or risk of falling.
+Raising the toilet seat height improves overall mobility and allows anyone to use the toilet without fear of falling.

 If you’re unsure how to choose a suitable toilet seat riser, here are some things to keep in mind: